What the interim report details

 The six months at a glance

-- Operating revenue increased 7 per cent to $3.8 billion compared to the six months to 31 December 2020.
-This includes a non-cash increase of $202 million in vested assets.
+- Operating revenue increased 12 per cent to $4.3 billion compared to the six months to 31 December 2021.

-- The surplus after income tax was $1.9 billion, an increase of 21 per cent from the comparative period in the year before.
+- The surplus after income tax was $1.6 billion, a decrease of 17 per cent from the prior period comparative.

-- The group's capital investment in infrastructure and community assets totalled $917 million, this was 24 per cent less than the year before.
+- The group's capital investment in infrastructure and community assets totalled $1.2 billion, this was 33 per cent more than the year before.

 The group continues to take a prudent and responsible approach to financial management.
 It aims to protect against future shocks and maintain its ability to continue investing in the infrastructure, services and facilities that Aucklanders need to be a world-class city.